Two things determine the footprint, dimensions and loading distance required for a bike rack:

 Horizontal bike storage:

-- Horizontal racks store a bicycle conventionally on both wheels, racks with this positioning therefore require the full length of a bicycle for storage.
+Horizontal racks store a bicycle conventionally on both wheels, racks with this positioning, therefore, require the full length of a bike for storage.

 Vertical bike storage:

-- Vertical racks store a bicycle at 90 degrees, vertically on a wall or frame.
-This depth required for these racks is determined by the height of a bicycle, this is internationally recognised as 1200mm for larger bikes.
+Vertical racks store a bicycle at 90 degrees, vertically on a wall or frame.
+The height of a bike determines this depth required for these racks; this is internationally recognised as 1200mm for larger bikes.

 Semi-vertical bike storage:

-- Semi-vertical racks store a bicycle at an angle, this reduces the required headroom for vertical racks whilst retaining the dense centre to centre spacing.
+Semi-vertical racks store a bicycle at an angle, this reduces the required headroom for vertical frames whilst retaining the dense centre to centre spacing.
 Framing also reduces the installation time.

 Two-tier bike storage:

-- Two-tier racks position on bicycle above another to double capacity of an area.
+Two-tier racks position one bicycle above another to double capacity of an area.